 - We want to create an environment in which Apple values flourish.

 The Apple Values stemmed from something called the Apple Quality of Life Project.
 Employees such as William “Trip” Hawkins, who later founded Electronic Arts, worked on the project.

 If it sounds a bit hippie by design, that’s no coincidence.
 Mantras like this grew out of counterculture manuals like Stewart Brand’s Whole Earth Catalog, which Jobs famously mentioned in his 2005 commencement speech at Stanford University.
 (The Whole Earth Catalog was where Jobs’ “stay hungry, stay foolish” phrase came from.)

 However, there was a practical side to the Apple Values, too.
 By the early 1980s, Apple was no longer a startup populated by a small group of people who all knew one another.
-The rapidly growing business began facing the problem of how to maintain quality as the company expanded.
+The rapidly growing company began facing the problem of how to maintain quality as it expanded.

-Apple Values were a way of teaching new employees a bit about the Apple culture they were entering.
+Apple Values taught new employees a bit about Apple culture as they joined the team.

 Apple’s modern-day values